Iman Qureshi wins 2018 Papatango New Writing Prize in its 10th year

 Qureshi won the 10th annual prize out of 1,384 submissions – a record number for the playwriting competition.

-As part of the prize, The Funeral Director, an exploration of a gay muslim woman coming to terms with infidelity, will have its world premiere in a four-week run at London’s Southwark Playhouse from October 31 to November 24.
+As part of the prize, The Funeral Director, an exploration of a gay muslim woman coming to terms with her identity, will have its world premiere in a four-week run at London’s Southwark Playhouse from October 31 to November 24.

 Additionally, the play will be published by Nick Hern Books and Qureshi will receive 10% of the gross box office and a £6,000 commission and developmental support for a follow-up play.